 The craft workshops you will find in the Village include:

-Apothecary Shop – soap is a vital supply to help people stay healthy as well as clean.
+Apothecary Shop – Soap is a vital supply to help people stay healthy as well as clean.
 Linda Odom makes good old fashioned soap using the cold process method.
-She recycles the cooking oil from the Smokehouse snack bar and herbs from the Heritage Herb Garden in her soaps.
+She recycles the cooking oil from the Skillet and herbs from the Heritage Herb Garden in her soaps.
 She also makes lotions and other remedies.
-She carries teas and locally roasted coffee, too.
+She carries specially blended herbal teas.
 Visit Linda's Facebook page https://www.facebook.com/villageapothecaryshop/

 Cooper & Whittling Shop – Wood is the major resource of the Ozarks.
 It can become hoe handles or butter churns.
 This shop features hand carved, whittled and shaped wood by Sandy Gonzales.
 Coopering is a skill that takes many years to perfect.
 Along the way, coopers learn to make many things that are useful around the homestead.
 Visit the Cooper Shop for hand carved boxes, figures, spoons and more.

 Doll Shop – Corn Shuck artist Paula Lane fills this shop with fanciful fairy dolls, corn shuck angels, prairie doll bookmarks, corn shuck flowers and wreaths.
 The shop is a delight of color and the family stories shared as she works on dolls give you a feel for how it was to grow up in the Ozarks in the days before roads and electricity.

 Fiber Arts Shop –In this shop you’ll meet crafts women who spin yarns and then knit, crochet or weave them into everything from bath towels and blankets to shawls and scarves.
 The shop walls are full of gorgeous creations for your shopping pleasure.
 They also sell the fibers for spinners; spinning wheels; weaving looms; yarns and all thing fibery.